Are you looking for, what is central bank its definition and its functions as per the syllabus of economics (Macroeconomics) class 12 CBSE Board.

 Open Market Operations:-

-If government wants to check the inflationary situation in the country.
-It begins the process of selling government securities in the open market.
-General Public starts to purchase it and payments are made through cheques.
-Deposits in the commercial banks reduces.
 It further reduces the landing capacity of the commercial banks.
-Borrowings from banks decrease leading to decrease in demand for goods and services.
+Borrowings from banks decrease leading to a decrease in demand for goods and services.
 It helps in checking inflation and vice-versa.

-Margin requirements refer to the discount fixed by the central bank on the assets mortagaged as security by the government to the commercial banks.
+Margin requirements refer to the discount fixed by the central bank on the assets mortgaged as security by the government to the commercial banks.

-As a result, commercial banks are now authorized to approve only 60% of the loans amount against the property.
+As a result, commercial banks are now authorized to approve only 60% of the amount of the loan against the property.
 It comes to around ₹ 60 lakh in cash.